stashed/docs/docs/guides/latest/auto-backup/pvc.md

 ## Backup

 Now, we are going to add auto backup specific annotations to the PVC.
 Stash watches for PVC with auto-backup annotations.
-Once it finds a PVC with auto-backup annotations, it will create a `Repository` and a `BackupConfiguration` crd according to respective `BackupConfigurationTemplate`.
+Once it finds a PVC with auto-backup annotations, it will create a `Repository` and a `BackupConfiguration` crd according to respective `BackupBlueprint`.
 Then, rest of the backup process will proceed as normal backup of a stand-alone PVC as describe [here](/docs/guides/latest/volumes/pvc.md).

 **Add Annotations:**